THANNAGA/generalized_Lotka_Volterra_Interactive_Activation/README.md

 ## Models

 ### Interactive Activation (IA)
-Introduced by McClelland and Rumelhart (1981), IA organizes units into levels with reciprocal interactions via a connectivity matrix \(M\).
+Introduced by McClelland and Rumelhart (1981), IA organizes units into levels with reciprocal interactions via a connectivity matrix $M$.
 A key feature is **sign-symmetry**:

 $$
 \text{sign}(M_{ij}) = \text{sign}(M_{ji})